-Send a thank-you email once the deadline has passed.
+Send a thank you email once the letter is received.
 You should also send a card or a handwritten letter by actual mail (not email) once you get accepted to show your appreciation and ensure you maintain a positive relationship with your referee.

 10. How can I help my med school recommendation letter writers?